Supported & Unsupported Keyboard Hotkey Shortcuts

 Shortcut rules

-A valid shortcut must:
+A valid shortcut must meet these requirements:

 Reserved shortcuts